Friday AM Forecast: Dry but warming up through the weekend

 CLICK HERE to download the WBRZ WX APP.

 Looking Ahead: There will not be much change in our forecast through the weekend.
 High temperatures will remain in the upper 80s with a few neighborhoods likely to hit 90 degrees.
-A weak disturbance on Monday may spark off a few showers then, but the chance remains pretty low for now.
-A more significant front may arrive by next weekend.
+Humidity will start to return by Sunday and that will lead into a chance for a few stray showers early next week.
+A more significant front may arrive by next Saturday.
+This would bring a higher chance for rain and cooler temperatures behind the front.
+It is still a week out, so confidence is low at this time but we will continue to watch the trends.

 The Tropics

-There is a disorganized area of showers and storms north of the Bahamas that has a 30% chance of forming into a tropical system before environmental conditions become less favorable over the weekend.
+There is a disorganized area of showers and storms just off the South Carolina coast that has a 30% chance of forming into a tropical system before environmental conditions become less favorable over the weekend.

 Elsewhere in the tropics, all is quiet for now.